Why Existing House Plans are the Right Way to Go

 There was that one in the perfect location but the floor plan was totally wrong.
 And that other one that had the huge, level backyard perfect for summer BBQs, but the kitchen was ridiculously small.
 Maybe you even considered buying one of those houses even though they weren’t 100% perfect thinking you’d hire a crew to knock out a few walls and move some plumbing, but soon realized that would be a living nightmare.

 You finally decided that buying a house plan made the most sense.
 Congratulations!
 We think this is the right way to go.
-But, like many people, you’ll want to make some customizations to the plan and turn that house into the home of your family’s dreams.
+But, like many people, you may want to make some customizations to the plan and turn that house into the home of your family’s dreams.

 Here are 4 things to keep in mind when deciding on what customizations you’ll require: